blopker/alic/README.md

 - WebP
 - GIF

-Alic is heavily inspired by [ImageOptim](https://imageoptim.com/mac), but with modern compression algorithms for better compression and speed.
+Alic is heavily inspired by [ImageOptim](https://imageoptim.com/mac), but with modern compression algorithms for smaller files and speed.

 ## Installation